-VII OUTLOOK
+VIII OUTLOOK

-As noted in Section I, supra, the Swedish market has long been dominated by bank financing as the main means of acquisition and leveraged financing, and domestic banks have dominated the market.
-Although alternative means of financing, such as corporate bonds and alternative debt providers, have grown considerably, during the past decade bank financing has remained the primary source of acquisition and leveraged financing.
+As noted in Section I, the Swedish market has long been dominated by bank financing as the main means of acquisition and leveraged financing, and domestic banks have dominated the market.
+Although alternative means of financing, such as corporate bonds and alternative debt providers, have grown considerably during the past decade, bank financing has remained the primary source of acquisition and leveraged financing.

-The banking sector remains subject to regulatory developments, primarily as a consequence of increased regulatory efforts within the EU.
-It is expected that this will continue in the future both on the EU level and as regards national legal development.
+The banking sector continues to remain subject to regulatory developments, primarily as a consequence of increased regulatory efforts within the EU.